Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/events.rst

     All games provide different events.
 Some events might exist on all games, but they can still provide different event variables.

-Bellow you can find a list of games and their supported events.
+Below you can find a list of games and their supported events.

 .. toctree::
    :glob: